ilan-pinto/ocm-vscode-extension/.github/CONTRIBUTING.md

 # Contributing to oc-vscode-extension

-All contributions are welcomed, thank you!
+All contributions are welcome, thank you!

 ## Useful Links